gcamargot/cert-manager/README.md

 Adds a new target system to `.env`, persisting credentials and configuration details.
 All parameters are mandatory.

 **Expected behavior**
-- Validate that the target name does not already exist.
+- Validate that the target name does not already exist (both in-memory and on disk).
-- Append new entries to `.env` in the required format.
+- Append new entries to `.env` in the required format and update the `targetlist` file used at startup.
-- Prepare groundwork for future `update` and `delete` subcommands.
+- Refresh the in-memory target registry so subsequent commands can use the new target immediately.

 **TO DO**
 - Avoid printing secrets to stdout.
-- Add stronger duplicate validation.
+- Add `update`/`delete` flows for existing targets.
 - Extract `.env` parsing/writing to dedicated helpers.

 ### 2. Certificate Retrieval